BjornDCode/storefront-docs/prerequisites.md

 As you can see this gives us quite a lot of flexibility when it comes to customizing components.

-If you only have one slot you don't have to name it.
+If you only have one slot you don't have to name it:
 ```
 <template>
     <div class="card">